-- · Weaknesses and cyclicality in any of the industries in which our customers operate; - · Changes in marketing, product pricing and sales strategies or developments of new products by us or our competitors; - · Future reductions in U.S. governmental spending or changes in governmental programs, particularly military equipment procurement programs; - · Our ability to obtain and retain product approvals; - · Supply and costs of raw materials, particularly steel, and energy resources and our ability to pass through these costs on a timely basis; - · Our ability to acquire and integrate complementary businesses; - · Unanticipated liabilities of acquired businesses, including Sargent; - · Unexpected equipment failures, catastrophic events or capacity constraints; - · The costs of defending, or the results of, new litigation; - · Our ability to attract and retain our management team and other highly-skilled personnel; - · Increases in interest rates; - · Work stoppages and other labor problems for us and our customers or suppliers; - · Limitations on our ability to expand our business; - Regulatory changes or developments in the U.S. and foreign countries; - · Developments or disputes concerning patents or other proprietary rights; - · Changes in accounting standards, policies, guidance, interpretation or principles; - Risks associated with operating internationally, including currency translation risks; - · The operating and stock performance of comparable companies; - · Investors' perceptions of us and our industry; - · General economic, geopolitical, industry and market conditions; - · Changes in tax requirements (including tax rate changes and new tax laws); - · Health care reform; and - · Unforeseen developments in contingencies, such as litigation, could adversely affect our operating results and financial condition.
+- · Weaknesses and cyclicality in any of the industries in which our customers operate; - Changes in marketing, product pricing and sales strategies or developments of new products by us or our competitors; - · Future reductions in U.S. governmental spending or changes in governmental programs, particularly military equipment procurement programs; - · Our ability to obtain and retain product approvals; - Supply and costs of raw materials, particularly steel, and energy resources and our ability to pass through these costs on a timely basis; - · Our ability to acquire and integrate complementary businesses; - · Unanticipated liabilities of acquired businesses, including Sargent; - Unexpected equipment failures, catastrophic events or capacity constraints; - · The costs of defending, or the results of, new litigation; - · Our ability to attract and retain our management team and other highly-skilled personnel; - · Increases in interest rates; - · Work stoppages and other labor problems for us and our customers or suppliers; - · Limitations on our ability to expand our business; - · Regulatory changes or developments in the U.S. and foreign countries; - · Developments or disputes concerning patents or other proprietary rights; - · Changes in accounting standards, policies, guidance, interpretation or principles; - · Risks associated with utilizing information technology systems; - \cdot Risks associated with operating internationally, including currency translation risks; - · The operating and stock performance of comparable companies; - · Investors' perceptions of us and our industry; - · General economic, geopolitical, industry and market conditions; - · Changes in tax requirements (including tax rate changes and new tax laws); - · Health care reform; - · Unforeseen developments in contingencies, such as litigation, could adversely affect our operating results and financial condition; and - · Other risks and uncertainties including but not limited to those described from time to time in our current and quarterly reports filed with US Securities and Exchange Commission.